jcastle-zz/dissertation_publishingOSS/README.md

 # Welcome!
 This repository provides a public location for storing and sharing my dissertation, ***An Organizational Analysis of Publishing the People's Code***.
-The dissertation is being completed as partial fulfillment for my PhD in Public Administration and Policy at Virginia Tech.
-Defense planned for December 2019.
+The dissertation is being completed in partial fulfillment for my PhD in Public Administration and Public Affairs at the Virginia Polytechnic Institute and State University (Virginia Tech).
+Defense planned for February 2020.

 As of 1/25/2019, I am researching and writing, and preparing for data collection.